tyrcho/blog/_posts/2017-02-24-property-based-testing-google-hashcode.md

 }
 ```

-I was concerned about the performance of this code and I wanted to rewrite it using only the col and row indices.
+I was concerned about the performance of this code and I wanted to rewrite it using only the `col` and `row` indices.

+### Property Based Testing

-I wanted to be sure to avoid regressions and that the new implementation of `intersects` returns the same result of the old one in all cases.
+I wanted to be sure to avoid regressions and that the new implementation of `intersects` returns the same result as the old one in all cases.

 This can be achieved easily with property based testing and the [ScalaCheck](https://www.scalacheck.org/) framework ([integrated with ScalaTest](http://www.scalatest.org/user_guide/writing_scalacheck_style_properties)).